rz4/MinoTauro/README.md

 ## Jupyter Notebook Setup

-Ok, so this is already awesome.
-Let's make it even better by running MinoTauro in a Jupyter notebook!
+Let's make it even better by running MinoTauro in a Jupyter notebook.

 ### Calysto - Hy IPython Kernel

-I've taken the current version of [calysto_hy](https://github.com/Calysto/calysto_hy) and made some changes to be able to run it with the latest version of Hy (0.18.0).
+We've taken the current version of [calysto_hy](https://github.com/Calysto/calysto_hy) and made some changes to be able to run it with the latest version of Hy (0.19.0).
 Even though this version runs the kernel without major errors, the autocomplete feature is still not working and I will be looking into fixing this in the future.